-Change Type of Sweeper and Operation Parameters

-Particulate pickup performance is important.
-Well-maintained air machines are more effective than well-maintained mechanical broom machines.
-However, tandem operations - a broom sweeper immediately followed by an air sweeper - may prove to be the most cost-effective method per pound of a pollutant, especially toxic pollutants that have an affinity for attaching themselves to very fine particulate material.
+Type of Sweeper and Operation Used: Particulate pick-up performance is important and well-maintained air machines are more effective than well-maintained mechanical ones.
+However, tandem operations - with the broom sweeper immediately followed by an air sweeper may prove to be the most cost-effective way to recover a per pound of a pollutant, especially toxic pollutants that have an affinity for attaching themselves to very fine particulate material.

-Modify Forward Speed of the Sweeper

-3-to-6 mph is usually recommended especially for heavy accumulations; however, studies have shown that sweeping in the 8-to-10 mph range only reduces particulate pick-up by 10-to-15% and the program ends up sweeping more street miles in a sweeping shift, thus removing more particulates and associated pollutants.
+Forward Speed of the Sweeper: 3-to-6 mph is usually recommended especially for heavy accumulations; however, studies have shown that sweeping in the 8-to-10 mph range only reduces particulate pick-up by 10-to-15% and the program ends up sweeping more street miles in a sweeping shift thus removing more particulates and associated pollutants.

-Increase Frequency of Street Cleaning

-Usually varies by land use and/or street types with weekly, bimonthly and monthly the most popular choices.
+Frequency of Street Cleaning: Usually varies by land use and/or street types with weekly, bimonthly and monthly the most popular choices.
 Frequency should vary by street dirt accumulation with the quickest and highest accumulating streets receiving the most frequent cleaning.
 Daily or bi-weekly sweeping of downtown CBD is a waste of financial resources if maximizing particulate material collection is the primary sweeping objective as it now should be.

-Eliminate Parked Car Interference

-Mandatory vehicle removal during sweeping can increase PM pickup by 30-to-60% depending on parking density.
-Parking fines can greatly offset the cost of implementing a vehicle removal program.
-Vehicle removal likely the most costeffective way to significantly increase PM pick-up at the lowest cost expenditure.
+Parked Car Interference: Mandatory removal of parked cars during sweeping can increase PM pickup by 30-to-60% depending on parking density.
+Parking fines can greatly offset the cost of implementing and operating a vehicle removal program.
+So this action likely remains the most cost-effective one that will significantly increase PM pick-up for the lowest cost expenditure.

-Plus and Minus Aspects of Street Sweeping...
+Plus and minus aspects of street sweeping...